d2si/sovereign-keys/README.md

     ####################################
     exit
     ```
+11. (Optional) Create a second HSM in the cluster, in another AZ (recommended for production use).
+Assuming you have only one cluster:
+    ```sh
+    cluster_id=$(aws cloudhsmv2 describe-clusters --output text --query "Clusters[0].ClusterId")
+    aws cloudhsmv2 create-hsm --cluster-id $cluster_id --availability-zone $(aws configure get region)b
+    ```
-11. Reconfigure SSL ([AWS doc](https://docs.aws.amazon.com/cloudhsm/latest/userguide/getting-started-ssl.html)) to create a new client certicate and key.
+12. Reconfigure SSL ([AWS doc](https://docs.aws.amazon.com/cloudhsm/latest/userguide/getting-started-ssl.html)) to create a new client certicate and key.
 It **IS mandatory** for `Sovereign Keys` to work even if the CloudHSM documentation deems it optional.
 This step will yield the `ssl-client.crt` certificate that you must copy in the CodeCommit repo: `sovereign-instances/cloudhsm-conf/ssl-client.crt`.
 Keep the `ssl-client.key` somewhere safe.

 Let's make a short pitstop here.
 After going through the CloudHSM cluster creation, you should have the retrieved the following pieces of information:
 - The Security Group of the CloudHSM cluster yield at step 1: `Cluster Security Group ID`